Frequently Asked Questions about Service Dogs

 Q: How is Aggie Guide-Dogs and Service-Dogs different from Patriot Paws of Aggieland?

 A: Aggie Guide-Dogs and Service-Dogs is a student run organization that was founded on the Texas A&M campus in 1997.
-Patriot Paws of Aggieland is a satelite branch of the national organization, Patriot Paws, that is based in Rockwall, Texas.
+Patriot Paws of Aggieland is a satellite branch of the national organization, Patriot Paws, that is based in Rockwall, Texas.
 When AGS dogs graduate, they are donated to phase II organizations around the country, such as Power Paws in Arizona, Made in Texas Assistance Dogs in Texas, Paws Assisting Veterans in Oregon and Assistance Dogs of the West in New Mexico.
 Patriot Paws of Aggieland's dogs go to the Rockwall headquarters for their phase II training and placement.
 In regards to placement, Patriot Paws' dogs are placed with wounded veterans - AGS dogs are placed with individuals with varying disabilities, including but not limited to wounded veterans.

 Q: How can I become a Puppy Trainer?